-Our income tax expense for fiscal 2007 was \$7,617,830 compared with an income tax expense of \$5,062,617 for fiscal 2006 and \$3,426,490 for fiscal 2005.
+Our income tax expense for fiscal 2008 was \$5,674,516 compared with an income tax expense of \$7,617,830 for fiscal 2007 and \$5,062,617 for fiscal 2006.
 The tax provision for fiscal 2006 included the effect of a federal and state deferred tax rate change of \$358,687.
-The tax provision for fiscal 2005 included a \$155,512 adjustment resulting from the write-off of an Internal Revenue Code Section 382 limitation to our federal net operating loss carryforward of \$457,388 and \$60,826 of tax expense related to tax adjustments on exercises of employee stock options under SFAS 123(R).

-Our income tax expense includes deferred income taxes arising from temporary differences between the financial reporting and tax bases of assets and liabilities, and net operating loss carryforwards.
-These amounts are reflected in the balance of our net deferred tax assets, which totaled approximately \$7.9 million, before valuation allowance, as well as net deferred tax liabilities, which totaled approximately \$23.6 million at April 30, 2007.
-Net tax assets (liabilities) changed substantially during the year ended April 30, 2007.
-The change occurred primarily as a result of the acquisition of Thompson/Center Arms in January 2007.
-As required by FASB Statement No. 109, we recorded tax assets or liabilities on the temporary differences between book value and tax bases in assets and liabilities on the purchase date.
+Our income tax expense included deferred income taxes arising from temporary differences between the financial reporting and tax bases of assets and liabilities, and net operating loss carryforwards.
+These amounts are reflected in the balance of our net deferred tax assets, which totaled \$9,947,234, before valuation allowance, as well as net deferred tax liabilities, which totaled \$20,216,239 at April 30, 2008.
+Net deferred tax liabilities were reduced in fiscal 2008 by \$5,404,006 as a result of amortization of intangibles related to the Thompson/Center Arms acquisition.
+Net tax assets (liabilities) changed substantially during the year ended April 30, 2007 primarily as a result of the acquisition of Thompson/Center Arms in January 2007.

+As required by Statement of Financial Accounting Standards ("SFAS") No. 109, "Accounting for Income Taxes," we record tax assets or liabilities for the temporary differences between the book value and tax bases in assets and liabilities.
 In assessing the realization of our deferred income tax assets, we consider whether it is more likely than not that the deferred income tax assets will be realized.
 The ultimate realization of our deferred income tax assets depends upon generating future taxable income during the periods in which our temporary differences become deductible and before our net operating loss carryforwards expire.
 We evaluate the recoverability of our deferred income tax assets by assessing the need for a valuation allowance on a quarterly basis.
-If we determine that it is more likely than not that our deferred income tax assets will not be recovered, a valuation allowance will be established against some or all of our deferred income tax assets.
+If we determine that it is more likely than not that our deferred income tax assets will not be recovered, we establish a valuation allowance against some or all of our deferred income tax assets.
 Recording a valuation allowance or reversing a valuation allowance could have a significant effect on our future results of operations and financial position.

 A valuation allowance of approximately \$26,000 was provided on our deferred federal tax assets for a capital loss carryforward, which we do not anticipate using prior to its expiration.
-No other valuation allowance was provided on our deferred federal income tax assets as of April 30, 2007, 2006, or 2005, as we believe that it is more likely than not that all such assets will be realized.
-In addition, we maintained a valuation allowance of approximately \$42,000 and \$300,000 against our state deferred tax assets as of April 30, 2006 and 2005, respectively.
-This valuation allowance specifically relates to state net operating loss carryforwards.
-There is uncertainty related to the recognition of the benefit attributable to these state net operating losses.
-We reached these conclusions after considering both changes in our business as well as the availability of taxable income in prior carryback years, tax planning strategies, and the likelihood of generating future taxable income exclusive of reversing temporary differences and carryforwards.
-Differences between forecasted and actual future operating results could adversely impact our ability to realize our deferred tax assets.
+No other valuation allowance was provided on our deferred federal income tax assets as of April 30, 2008, 2007, or 2006, as we believe that it is more likely than not that all such assets will be realized.
+In addition, we maintained a valuation allowance of approximately \$42,000 against our state deferred tax assets as of April 30, 2007 and 2006 related to state net operating loss carryforwards.
+In fiscal 2008, we determined that this reserve was no longer necessary.